Search

 script/rspec-slow-repeat 100 ./spec/system/admin/configuration/taxonomies_spec.rb:45

-Here we run the context on line 45 of the taxonomies_spec.rb, on hundred times.
+Here we run the context on line 45 of the taxonomies_spec.rb

 To find out, we'll need to look at the gererated log file.